artfhc/project-discord-knowledge-graph/src/discord_kg/preprocessing/README.md

 # Discord Message Preprocessing

-Local implementation of the preprocessing layer using TinyBERT for message classification.
+Local implementation of the preprocessing layer using BART-MNLI for message classification.

 ## Features